Royal Troon Golf Club Old Course Review - Golf Monthly

 The famous old links on the Ayrshire coast started out as a six-holer in the late 1870s, with the extension to 18, under the supervision of George Strath, completed in 1888.

-The Open Championship first hit town in 1923, since when it has hosted a further seven, with the next instalment due in 2016.
+The Open Championship first hit town in 1923, since then it has hosted a further eight, with 2016’s famous battle between Henrik Stenson and Phil Mickelson the most recent installment.

 Depending on the strength and direction of the wind, the Old course can be a serious challenge, and golfers usually need to make their scores heading out with the prevailing wind, as the return journey is testing enough even in calm conditions.